tmartial/Projet_SD/README.md

 ### Installation instructions
 Follow the tutorial " ... " to install the software and the proper environment to use it.
-You have to refer to the section that corresponds to your work environments (Linus/Mac or Windows)
+You have to refer to the section that corresponds to your work environments (Linus/Mac or Windows) If you already have the required packages installed on your machine, you don't have to go through the virtual environment steps.

 ### Dependencies
 Please refer to requirements.txt for more detailed instructions.